Baby Rooms in Japan for Breastfeeding, Changing Diapers, and More

 The MamaPapaMap (ママパパマップ) app is also a great way to find these rooms near you, so I highly recommend downloading it.

 Signs for baby rooms typically include the kanji “授乳室” (breastfeeding or nursing room), as shown below, or simply “Baby Room”.
-There’s also an icon that’s baby-related, such as a bottle, a parent holding a baby, or a diaper.
+There’s also an icon that’s baby-related, such as a bottle, a parent holding a baby, or a diaper, making it super easy to understand for people from around the world.

 how to find a baby room in japan